whidbeywaterfilters

 • It is particularly important to remove hardness from homes with in-floor heating or on-demand water heaters.
 Repairing or replacing the plumbing on these systems is both a messy and costly nuisance.
 Both systems require clean, pure water to function as designed.

-• There are only two ways to remove hardness from water: ionize it with salt or puff it up into a powder with oxygen.
+• For whole-house treatment of hardness, you have only two choices: salt or powder — ionization or oxidation.
+This means that either you install a water softener, which ionizes the water with salt, or an oxygen system, which puffs it into a powder (or both).
 The decision is which are you willing to live with: salt in the water, or mild calcium bicarbonate residue?

 • ECOsmarte